bhaumiksinh/School-Management-System/README.md

 ## 🌐 Usage

-1. Ensure both Backend and Frontend are running.
+1. Ensure all 4 Backend Services and the Frontend are running.
 2. Open your browser and visit `http://localhost:5173`.
 3. Log in with any non-empty username and password (mock authentication enabled for demo).
 4. Navigate through the sidebar to manage different aspects of the school.